-The Company is in compliance with the requirements stipulated under Regulation 17 to 27 read with Schedule V and clauses (b) to (i) of sub-regulation (2) of Regulation 46 of the Listing Regulations, to the extent as applicable.
+The Company is not fully compliant with the requirements stipulated under Regulation 17 to 27 read with Schedule V and clauses (b) to (i) of sub-regulation (2) of Regulation 46 of the Listing Regulations, to the extent as applicable.

 - 15. Disclosure with respect to demat suspense account/unclaimed suspense account: Not Applicable. - 16.
 Details of utilization of funds raised through preferential allotment or qualified institutions placement as specified under Regulation 32(7A): Not Applicable - 17.
-Disclosure of commodity price risks and commodity hedging activities: Nil - 18.
-Details of Compliance with mandatory and discretionary requirement:

-As per regulation 33 of SECC Regulations, 2018, the disclosure requirements and corporate governance norms as applicable to a listed entity are mutatis mutandis applicable to a recognized stock exchange.
-The Company has complied with the applicable mandatory requirements of Listing Regulations to the extent applicable.
+Disclosure of commodity price risks and commodity hedging activities: Nil norms as applicable to a listed entity are mutatis mutandis applicable to a recognized stock exchange.
+The Company has partially complied with the applicable mandatory requirements of Listing Regulations to the extent applicable.